jhipster/generator-jhipster/NG2-GUIDE.md

 ## <a name="setup"></a> Generator development setup
 JHipster is a [Yeoman Generator](http://yeoman.io/), so you must follow the [Yeoman authoring documentation](http://yeoman.io/authoring/) in order to be able to run and test your changes.

-Make sure you have installed Java8, Git, NodeJS, NPM, YO, Bower and Gulp CLI else follow the 'Local installation' steps detailed [here](https://jhipster.github.io/installation/)
+Make sure you have installed Java8, Git, NodeJS, NPM and YO else follow the 'Local installation' steps detailed [here](https://jhipster.github.io/installation/)

 Here are the most important steps.

-### Fork the generator-jhipster project and checkout the angular-2 branch
+### Fork the generator-jhipster project and checkout the  master branch

 Go to the [generator-jhipster project](https://github.com/jhipster/generator-jhipster) and click on the "fork" button.
 You can then clone your own fork of the project, and start working on it.